Messages

 A welcome note by the headteacher

 The governors in conjunction with the Education Authority have worked closely to ensure an appropriate building and purposeful resources in order to address the growth in the number of pupils.
-There are 18 teachers and over 20 support staff working in the school as well as 15 auxiliary staff.
+There are 14 teachers and 15 support staff working in the school.
 The team is enthusiastic and works conscientiously to raise standards and continually improve the school.

 We take pride in the high standard of achievement at the school and the wide range of extra-curricular activities is also important to us, with pupils experiencing success in a variety of fields from the Urdd eisteddfod to sporting activities and art.